adjacentlink/emane-example-cpp-events/README.md

 emane-example-cpp-events
 ========================

-Example using EMANE event protocol buffer messages to send events in C++
+Example using EMANE event protocol buffer messages to send and receive events in C++